 - Document effects of treatment and changes in function across examination

-- Help both patient and family to understand and cope with problems that led to examination and to access relevant services
+- Help both the patient and family understand and cope with problems that led to examination and access relevant services